pranav4904/shivaay_cookbook/README.md

 # 📘 Shivaay Cookbook

-Welcome to the Shivaay AI Chatbot Cookbook — a collection of practical, copy-paste-ready recipes designed to help developers, educators, entrepreneurs, and researchers make the most out of the Shivaay AI chatbot.

-Whether you're building educational tools, customer support bots, or creative assistants, this cookbook gives you hands-on examples and best practices tailored for Shivaay AI, an open-source, multilingual chatbot built with India in mind.
+Welcome to the **Shivaay AI Chatbot Cookbook** — your hands-on guide to building with [Shivaay AI](https://shivaay.futurixai.com), an open-source, multilingual chatbot built for India.
+Whether you're a developer, educator, entrepreneur, or researcher, this cookbook offers ready-to-run notebooks and recipes for building real-world AI tools.

 🔗 [Try Shivaay AI Online](https://shivaay.futurixai.com)